rstudio/education.rstudio.com/content/blog/2020-02-10-introduction-to-machine-learning-with-the-tidyverse/index.markdown

 <p class="caption">Figure 1: Art by Allison Horst</p>
 </div>

 We designed the workshop to provide a gentle introduction to machine learning: concepts, methods, and code.
 Attendees learned how to train and assess predictive models with several common machine learning algorithms, as well as how to do feature engineering to improve the predictive accuracy of their models.
 We focused on learning the basic theory and best practices that support machine learning.
-Along the way, we introduced several core tidymodels packages including [parsnip][parsnip], [recipes][recipes], [rsample][rsample], and [tune][tune], which provide a grammar for modeling that makes it ieasy to the right thing, and harder to accidentally do the wrong thing.
+Along the way, we introduced several core tidymodels packages including [parsnip][parsnip], [recipes][recipes], [rsample][rsample], and [tune][tune], which provide a grammar for modeling that makes it easy to the right thing, and harder to accidentally do the wrong thing.

 <div class="figure" style="text-align: center">
 <a href="https://github.com/allisonhorst/stats-illustrations" target="_blank"><img src="recipes.png" alt="Art by Allison Horst" width="49%" /></a>